Chiwinners/TAG_Design/README.md

 - **Structual Stability**: The tag must be able to withstand structurally the calculated pressure of 3 MPa with a safety factor of 1.25, resulting in a design pressure of 3.77 MPa.

 #### Design Constraints
-- **Size Limitations**: The tag must have space for all the electronic components while maintaining the smalles dimensions possible in order to lessen the impact on the animal's mobility.
+- **Size Limitations**: The tag must allow space for all the electronic components while maintaining the smalles dimensions possible in order to lessen the impact on the animal's mobility.
 - **Hydrodynamic Interaction**: The hydrodynamic profile of the tag must minimize drag while allowing for power generation through a pelton turbine.
 - **Manufacturing Feasibility**: The use of 3D printing in the tag's manufacturing must allow foir rapid prototyping and adaptability to changing requirements.
 - **Regulatory Compliance**: The tag must minimize of outright end any potential negative impact on animal welfare and enviromental safety, this can be done through non-invasive approaches to tag attatchment and the use of non polutting materials.